Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 can you pick coconuts from their lofty

-habitat—that Is, if you climb well!
+habitat—that is, if you climb well!

 Her map spot in the sun gives

-Florida on odd character.
+florida on odd character.
 Tt makes

-her, economically speaking, dual-faced,
+her, economically speaking, dual-faced.

-On one side, the real Florida: vast,
+On one gide, the real Florida: vast,

 sparsely settled, strewn with fruit and